Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: The complex

 Now we show that $\mathcal P$ is directed.
 Consider two elements $x_1=[N_1, f_1]$ and $x_2=[N_2, f_2]$.
 By definition, $f_2^{-1}\circ f_1$ is asymptotically rigid, so we may choose a support $M_1$ that contains $N_1\cup (f_1^{-1}\circ f_2)(N_2)$.
 Then $M_2=(f_2^{-1}\circ f_1)(M_1)$ is a support of $f_1^{-1}\circ f_2$ containing $N_2$.
 By construction, $[M_1, f_1]=[M_2, f_2]$ and $N_i\subseteq M_i$ for $i=1,2$.
 Thus it follows that $x_1, x_2\leq [M_1, f_1]$.

 Finally, the last claim is an immediate consequence of the definition of the complexity function $h$. \end{proof}

 Consider now the geometric realization $|\mathcal P|$, which is the simplicial complex with a $k$-simplex for every chain $x_0<\dots < x_k$ in $\mathcal P$, and where $x_k$ is called the {\it top} vertex and $x_0$ the {\it bottom} vertex of the simplex.
-Since $\mathcal P$ is directed, by Lemma \ref{lem:poset}, we have:

 \begin{corollary} $|\mathcal P|$ is contractible. \end{corollary}